essdocs/sims.primary.en-gb/_docs/getting-started/FAQs.md

 We ensure that your data is kept secure with rigorous security processes, regular audits and a guarantee to meet government security compliance standards.

-For more details about SIMS's security, see our [Technical Guide](https://myaccount.capita-cs.co.uk/hot-topics/sims-primary-resource-hub/){:target="_blank"} to SIMS.

 {% include faq-end.html  %}

 {% include faq.html explain="How do I contact the **support desk**?" %}